-Swatara Police save three people overdosing in same truck on Route 322
+Swatara police save three people overdosing in same truck on Route 322

 According to police, three people in the same vehicle on Route 322 were close to dying from overdoses when officers arrived in the nick of time.

-“Officers were on their way to another call for service when they came upon this truck that was partially on the roadway and mostly on the shoulder,” said Lt.
-Tom Stauffer, Swatara Police Department.
+“Officers were on their way to another call for service when they came upon this truck that was partially on the roadway and mostly on the shoulder,” Swatara police Lt.
+Tom Stauffer said.

 As police approached the truck, it did not take long to see something was very wrong.